Dermot O'Neill (gardener): Personal life and death

 O'Neill grew up in Blackrock, Dublin and was educated at Christian Brothers College, Monkstown Park.

 During the summer of 2009, O'Neill was diagnosed with cancer.
 Initially thought to be a recurrence of a previous stomach ulcer, O'Neill was later diagnosed with stomach cancer and non-Hodgkin lymphoma.
 He was treated at Beacon Hospital, Beaumont Hospital, and St. Vincent's Private Hospital.
 O'Neill spent almost six months at St. Vincent's and underwent chemotherapy under the care of John Crown.
 He was declared cancer-free in 2011.

 After his recovery, he completed an RTÉ TV series, Dermot's Secret Garden, about his health problems and renovations of his Victorian walled garden in Clondeglass, County Laois.

-O'Neill died on 1 July 2022, aged 58, at St Vincent's Private Hospital, Elm Park, County Dublin.
+O'Neill died on 1 July 2022, aged 58, at St Vincent's Private Hospital in Dublin.
 He was survived by two sisters, Carol and Louise, and extended family.